codeaffen/phpipam-ansible-modules/docs/plugins/device_module.rst

 ..
 Collection note

 .. note::
-    This plugin is part of the `codeaffen.phpipam collection <https://galaxy.ansible.com/codeaffen/phpipam>`_ (version 1.3.1).
+    This plugin is part of the `codeaffen.phpipam collection <https://galaxy.ansible.com/codeaffen/phpipam>`_ (version 1.4.0).

+    You might already have this collection installed if you are using the ``ansible`` package.
+    It is not included in ``ansible-core``.
+    To check whether it is installed, run :code:`ansible-galaxy collection list`.

-    To install it use: :code:`ansible-galaxy collection install codeaffen.phpipam`.
+    To install it, use: :code:`ansible-galaxy collection install codeaffen.phpipam`.

     To use it in a playbook, specify: :code:`codeaffen.phpipam.device`.